orgito1015/KadeAI/README.md

 ---

-## 🧠 How It Works
+##  How It Works

 KadeAI uses a central AI agent (powered by an LLM) that routes your natural language commands to the appropriate security module.
-Each module is a self-contained tool the agent can call.
+Each module is a self-contained tool that the agent can call.

 ```
 User: "Scan 192.168.1.1 for open ports and explain what you find"